Europa building: Construction and former usage: the Résidence Palace

 The development, however, only had a short commercial success.
 In 1940, tenants were forced to leave, as the building was requisitioned as the headquarters of the occupying German army during the Second World War.
 In September 1944, after the liberation of Brussels, the building was taken over as headquarters for the Supreme Headquarters Allied Expeditionary Force (SHAEF) and the RAF Second Tactical Air Force.
-After the war, in 1947, the Belgian Government bought the complex and used Bloc A (the north-eastern L-shaped building) for administrative offices.
-At the end of the 1960s, as part of work to modernise the area during the construction of an underground railway line beneath the Rue de la Loi/Wetstraat, a new aluminium facade was built, closing the L-shape, under the supervision of Michel Polak's sons.
+After the war, in 1947, the Belgian government bought the complex and used Bloc A (the north-eastern L-shaped building) for administrative offices.
+At the end of the 1960s, as part of work to modernise the area during the construction of an underground railway line beneath the Rue de la Loi/Wetstraat, a new aluminium façade was built, closing the L-shape, under the supervision of Michel Polak's sons.

 Development of the European Quarter

 With the development of the European Quarter in Brussels, city planners struggled to find suitable office space to house the growing staff and needs of the European Union (EU)'s institutions situated in close proximity to the Résidence Palace.
 In 1988, the eastern part of the Résidence Palace (Blocs D and E) was demolished to make way for the construction of the Justus Lipsius building as the seat of the Council of the European Union.

-In 2002, the European Council, the organisation gathering the EU's Heads of State/Government together, also began using the Justus Lipsius building as their Brussels venue.
-This followed an advanced implementation of a decision by European leaders during ratification of the Nice Treaty to do so at such a time as the total membership of the EU surpassed 18 member states.
-Prior to this, the venue for European Council summits was in the member state that held the rotating Presidency of the Council of the European Union.
-The resulting growing international media presence in the area led the Belgian Government to develop Blocs C and B as the site of its new International Press Centre.
+In 2002, the European Council, the organisation gathering the EU's Heads of state/government together, also began using the Justus Lipsius building as their Brussels venue.
+This followed an advanced implementation of a decision by European leaders during ratification of the Nice Treaty to do so at such a time as the total membership of the EU surpassed eighteen member states.
+Prior to this, the venue for European Council summits was in the member state that held the rotating presidency of the Council of the European Union.
+The resulting growing international media presence in the area led the Belgian government to develop Blocs C and B as the site of its new International Press Centre.
 A swimming pool and theatre were also maintained.

 However, in 2004, leaders decided the logistical problems created by the outdated facilities warranted the construction of a new purpose-built seat able to cope with the nearly 6,000 meetings, working groups, and summits per year.
 This being despite a number of renovations to the Justus Lipsius building, including the conversion of an underground car park into additional meeting rooms.
-The Belgian Government proposed as a solution the conversion of Bloc A of the Résidence Palace into a new permanent seat for both EU institutions.
-Under the deal, the site would be transferred from the Belgian Government to the Council's Secretariat for the symbolic price of €1, with the Council assuming the costs for the subsequent construction project.
+The Belgian government proposed as a solution the conversion of Bloc A of the Résidence Palace into a new permanent seat for both EU institutions.
+Under the deal, the site would be transferred from the Belgian government to the Council's Secretariat for the symbolic price of €1, with the Council of the EU assuming the costs for the subsequent construction project.